mullisd1/tic-tac-transformer/README.md

 Now that we can build the model, we need to be able to train it.
 You will notice that I added somethings that are not strictly necessary but are nice to haves.

 - Early Stopping:
-    - stops training before the max number of epochs is reached because the validation loss has not gone down in x# of epochs
+    - stops training before the max number of epochs is reached because the validation loss has not gone down in 100 epochs (can be any number)
     - stops the model training when it begins to overfit
 - LR Scheduler:
-    - reduces the learning rate if the validation loss has not gone down in x# of epochs
+    - reduces the learning rate if the validation loss has not gone down in 30 epochs (can be any number)
     - allows for the use of a larger learning rate in the beginning so the model learns faster

 ```python